 - If we consummate a business combination with a target company with assets located outside of the United States, our results of operations and prospects could be subject to the economic, political, and legal policies, developments, and conditions in the country in which we operate.
-Further, exchange rate fluctuations and currency policies may cause our ability to succeed in the international markets to be diminished. - Past performance by our management team and their affiliates may not be indicative of future performance of an investment in the Company. - Our officers and directors presently have fiduciary or contractual obligations to other entities and, accordingly, may have conflicts of interest in determining to which entity a particular business opportunity should be presented. - Our officers and directors may have interests in a potential business combination that are different than yours, which may create conflicts of interest. - We may amend the terms of the warrants in a manner that may be adverse to holders of public warrants with the approval by a majority of the then outstanding warrants. - We may redeem your unexpired warrants prior to their exercise at a time that is disadvantageous to you, thereby making your warrants worthless. - Nasdaq may delist our securities from trading on its exchange, which could limit investors' ability to make transactions in our securities and subject us to additional trading restrictions. - If third parties bring claims against us, and if our directors decide not to enforce the indemnification obligations of our Sponsors, or if our Sponsors do not have the funds to indemnify us, the proceeds held in the trust account could be reduced and the per-share redemption amount received by shareholders may be less than \$10.10 per share. - Provisions in our amended and restated memorandum and articles of association may inhibit a takeover of us, which could limit the price investors might be willing to pay in the future for our ordinary shares and could entrench management. - Our shareholders may be held liable for claims by third parties against us to the extent of distributions received by them upon redemption of their shares. - We may not hold an annual meeting of shareholders until after the consummation of our initial business combination. - We are a newly formed company with no operating history, and, accordingly, you have no basis on which to evaluate our ability to achieve our business objective. - If we are deemed to be an investment company under the Investment Company Act, we may be required to institute burdensome compliance requirements and our activities may be restricted, which may make it difficult for us to complete our initial business combination. - We are an emerging growth company and smaller reporting company within the meaning of the Securities Act, and if we take advantage of certain exemptions from disclosure requirements available to emerging growth companies, this could make our securities less attractive to investors and may make it more difficult to compare our performance with other public companies. - Cyber incidents or attacks directed at us could result in information theft, data corruption, operational disruption and/or financial loss.
+Further, exchange rate fluctuations and currency policies may cause our ability to succeed in the international markets to be diminished. - Past performance by our management team and their affiliates may not be indicative of future performance of an investment in the Company. - Our officers and directors presently have fiduciary or contractual obligations to other entities and, accordingly, may have conflicts of interest in determining to which entity a particular business opportunity should be presented. - Our officers and directors may have interests in a potential business combination that are different than yours, which may create conflicts of interest. - Members of our management team have been, may be, or may become, involved in litigation, investigations or other proceedings, the defense or prosecution of which could be time-consuming and could divert our management's attention, and may have an adverse effect on us. - We may amend the terms of the warrants in a manner that may be adverse to holders of public warrants with the approval by a majority of the then outstanding warrants. - We may redeem your unexpired warrants prior to their exercise at a time that is disadvantageous to you, thereby making your warrants worthless. - Nasdaq may delist our securities from trading on its exchange, which could limit investors' ability to make transactions in our securities and subject us to additional trading restrictions. - If third parties bring claims against us, and if our directors decide not to enforce the indemnification obligations of our Sponsors, or if our Sponsors do not have the funds to indemnify us, the proceeds held in the trust account could be reduced and the per-share redemption amount received by shareholders may be less than \$10.175 per share. - Provisions in our amended and restated memorandum and articles of association may inhibit a takeover of us, which could limit the price investors might be willing to pay in the future for our ordinary shares and could entrench management. - Our shareholders may be held liable for claims by third parties against us to the extent of distributions received by them upon redemption of their shares - We may not hold an annual general meeting of shareholders until after the consummation of our initial business combination. - We are a newly formed company with no operating history, and, accordingly, you have no basis on which to evaluate our ability to achieve our business objective. - If we are deemed to be an investment company under the Investment Company Act, we may be required to institute burdensome compliance requirements and our activities may be restricted, which may make it difficult for us to complete our initial business combination. - We are an emerging growth company and smaller reporting company within the meaning of the Securities Act, and if we take advantage of certain exemptions from disclosure requirements available to emerging growth companies, this could make our securities less attractive to investors and may make it more difficult to compare our performance with other public companies. - Cyber incidents or attacks directed at us could result in information theft, data corruption, operational disruption and/or financial loss.